WE ARE EXPERTS

-Ms. Pollicella was recently honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law, and has been named one of American’s Top Lawyers by the American Law Society.
+Ms. Pollicella was honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law and has been named one of American’s Top Lawyers by the American Law Society.

-Ms. Pollicella holds a Bachelor of Arts degrees in political science and French and worked in the U.S. Senate prior to attending law school.
-She then served as vice president, secretary and general counsel for Childtime Learning Centers before departing for her most important job, mom to two beautiful children.
+She holds a Bachelor of Arts degrees in political science and French and worked in the U.S. Senate prior to attending law school.
+She then served as vice president, secretary, and general counsel for Childtime Learning Centers before departing for her most important job, mom to two beautiful children.
 She started her own Livingston County practice in 2003, where she resides with her family.

 Seth P. Tompkins, Partner